raymondbutcher/remake/README.md

 Note: The ready signal has no effect when Remake is running multiple targets, because it cannot tell which command sent the signal.
 The grace period will work as normal.

-### Watch filesystem

-Usage: `remake -watch=500ms`

-Remake watches the filesystem for any changes.
-When it sees changes, it then checks if the Make target needs updating.
-If it does, then it runs the make command.

-The `-watch` value is the time to wait, after filesystem events, before checking for changes.
-You may know this as debouncing.

-Watching can be disabled in favor of `remake -poll=10s` for example, if for some reason the filesystem events are not suitable.